 Sugar Daddies heralded the start of a new era for all at the Hal Roach Studios, as it was the first film to be distributed under the newly negotiated deal with Hollywood giants MGM.
 As Randy Skretvedt explains, unlike Roach’s previous distributors Pathe Exchange, MGM could throw a LOT of money at Roach’s new projects and they also had a hand in practically every part of the movie business, from the making of the films, to their distribution, to even owning the movie theaters that would screen them.

 The boys have little to do together throughout the film with perhaps the best scene at the beginning, where Ollie answers the door to Stan and gets rapped on the nose by Stan’s knocking umbrella handle for his trouble.
-Stan then steps inside and there follows a nice bit of business where Ollie tries to take Stan’s hat against his wishes.
+Stan then steps inside and there follows a lovely bit of business where Ollie tries to take Stan’s hat against his wishes.
 Again, unlike the submissive Stanley character, this pre-team Stan will not roll over and show his belly easily, instead he is determined to keep his hat on, and succeeds.

 The film ambles along in fairly mediocre fashion and eventually Finlayson, Stan and Babe attempt to flee the murderous blackmailers.
 The only other part particularly worthy of mention are the scenes leading up to the finale.
 Noah Young – as grotesquely menacing as ever, his sister and her daughter are giving chase to our three boys through an amusement park, identified by author and Laurel & Hardy historian, Randy Skretvedt as The Pike Amusement Park in Long Beach, California, and the pursuit ends up crashing through a ‘House of Fun’, which provides a number of small laughs along the way.

-Yet again, no attempt was made in this film, to use Stan Laurel & Oliver Hardy as a team.
-But, Sugar Daddies would prove to be the last time that would happen and the comedy world would never be the same again.
+Yet again, we find no attempt made in this film, to use Stan Laurel & Oliver Hardy as a double act, but, Sugar Daddies would prove to be the last time that would happen and the comedy world would never be the same again.